pdf-raku/PDF-API6/README.md

 PDF::API6 has some basic ability to tag graphical content.

-See also the [PDF::Tags](https://pdf-raku.github.io/PDF-Tags-raku/) module, which can be used with PDF::API and provides more functionality.
+See also the [PDF::Tags](https://pdf-raku.github.io/PDF-Tags-raku/) module, which can be used with this module and provides more functionality.

 ### tag